Frequently Asked questions

 Can I drop off or collect my watch in person?

-Yes, you're more than welcome to visit our watch repair shop in Hatton Garden, Central London.
-You can drop off or collect your watch in person during our opening hours.
+Yes, you're welcome to drop off or collect your watch in person at our Hatton Garden workshop during our opening hours.
+We recommend contacting us in advance to arrange a convenient time.

 Do you use genuine manufacturer parts?